brentyi/tyro/README.md

 Compared to other options, using dataclasses for configuration is:

-- **Low-effort.** Type annotations, docstrings, and default values for dataclass fields can be used to automatically generate argument parsers.
+- **Low effort.** Type annotations, docstrings, and default values for dataclass fields can be used to automatically generate argument parsers.
-- **Non-invasive.** Dataclasses themselves are part of the standard Python library; defining them requires no external dependencies and they can be easily instantiated without `dcargs` (for example, within quick experiments in Jupyter notebooks).
+- **Noninvasive.** Dataclasses themselves are part of the standard Python library; defining them requires no external dependencies and they can be easily instantiated without `dcargs` (for example, within quick experiments in Jupyter notebooks).